yedpodtrzitko/godot-docs/classes/class_mainloop.rst

 Notification received from the OS when the application is paused.

-Specific to the Android platform.
+Specific to the Android and iOS platforms.

+\ **Note:** On iOS, you only have approximately 5 seconds to finish a task started by this signal.
+If you go over this allotment, iOS will kill the app instead of pausing it.

 .. _class_MainLoop_constant_NOTIFICATION_APPLICATION_FOCUS_IN: